matthew-renodin/bayes_algorithm_solutions/README.md

-# bayes algorithm introduction
+# Bayes algorithm introduction
 Bayes theorem works using conditional probability.
-My introduction to statistics book desribes this in the first chapter as the probability(P) of an event (B) occurring given evidence (A) or written as P(B|A).
+My "Introduction to the Statistics textbook describes this in the first chapter as the probability(P) of an event (B) occurring given evidence (A) or written as P(B|A).
 Bayes theorem is the probability of an event B occurring when we already know that event A has occurred.

-Bayes theorem is applied by measuring probability for many problems virus detection, cancer, and defects.
-I am using it for Bayesian interpretation to measure degree of belief and frequentist interpretation to measure the proportion of outcomes given A.
+Bayes theorem is applied by measuring probability for virus detection, cancer, and defects for many problems.
+I use Bayesian interpretation to measure the degree of belief and frequentist interpretation to measure the proportion of outcomes given A.

-## bayes algorithm
+## Bayes algorithm
 I start by first understanding the algorithm and breaking it up using a spreadsheet.
-This will help me understand the algorithm and help me code it.
-It will also help me write the tests for evaluating the probability.
+This spreadsheet will help me understand the algorithm and help me code it.
+It will also help me write the tests for evaluating probability.

 (P(n1┤|n3)×P(n3))/(P(n1┤|n3)×P(n3)+P(n1│common)×(1-P(n3)))  ×P(n1┤|n3)